ewcloud/ewc-flavours/playbooks/ipa-client-enroll-flavour/README.md

 This key is not known by any other names
 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
 ```
+This will add an line to your `~/.ssh/known_hosts` file containing the IP address
+of the instance in question.

 ## Requirements

 | Name | Version |